isabella232/primetime.en/help/digital-rights-management/RBOP/output-protection-faq.md

     * 240, 480: Both are <= 480; no OP shall be required and streams will load with or without HDCP present.
     * 600, 720: Both are <= 720; HDCP is required for playback
-    * 1080: > 720; the stream is blacklisted (error returned) as it is not found in the rules above.
+    * 1080: > 720; the stream is block listed (error returned) as it is not found in the rules above.

 * **Q.** On some of my Android devices, the pixel count restrictions I have defined are not being applied exactly as defined.
 What is happening?